WaseemKaluwal/KVD/README.md

-Here's a detailed **README** for your **Kaluwal Video Downloader** project:
+Here's the updated **README** for your **Kaluwal Video Downloader** project in Python:

 ---

 # Kaluwal Video Downloader

 ## Overview
-**Kaluwal Video Downloader** is a **C# WinForms application** that allows users to download videos from popular social media platforms, including **YouTube, Instagram, TikTok, Facebook, and Twitter**.
-This tool provides an easy-to-use interface for fetching and saving videos in various formats and resolutions.
+**Kaluwal Video Downloader** is a **Python application** that allows users to download videos from popular social media platforms, including **YouTube, Instagram, TikTok, Facebook, and Twitter**.
+This tool provides an easy-to-use command-line interface for fetching and saving videos in various formats and resolutions.

 ## Features
 ✅ **Download Videos from Multiple Platforms**: Supports **YouTube, Instagram, TikTok, Facebook, and Twitter**.